morrismutiso/vue-login-form/README.md

 ---

+## Reference
+Official Documentation — Vue.js, Node.js, and web.dev/learn/css
+Learning Resources — W3Schools, Stack Overflow, and Moringa School AI-Assisted Development — Claude and ChatGPT, with a brief note on how each was used People — Colleagues for peer review and collaboration General Application Knowledge — A note on the broader software principles that guided the project

+---

 ## License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project for personal or commercial purposes.